-Japanese folktales are heavily influenced by Chinese culture and collective norms of the isolated Japanese islands.
-The Short stories and folk tales always try to teach the importance of patience, honesty and hardworking.
-The stories most of the time include
+Japanese short stories for kids Japanese folktales are heavily influenced by Chinese culture and collective norms of the isolated Japanese islands.
+The Short stories and folk tales always try to teach the importance of patience, honesty, and hard work.
+The stories usually include

 1- Old grandpa and grandma who don’t have any children

 3- A beautiful little girl who grows up to be a princess